drunkard/ceph-readable-doc/html/_sources/cephadm/services/rgw.rst.txt

 * ``ssl_cert``:
     SSL certificate, if SSL is to be enabled.
 This must contain the both the certificate and private key blocks in .pem format.
+* ``use_keepalived_multicast``
+    Default is False.
+By default, cephadm will deploy keepalived config to use unicast IPs, using the IPs of the hosts.
+The IPs chosen will be the same IPs cephadm uses to connect to the machines.
+But if multicast is prefered, we can set ``use_keepalived_multicast`` to ``True`` and Keepalived will use multicast IP (224.0.0.18) to communicate between instances, using the same interfaces as where the VIPs are.
+* ``vrrp_interface_network``
+    By default, cephadm will configure keepalived to use the same interface where the VIPs are for VRRP communication.
+If another interface is needed, it can be set via ``vrrp_interface_network`` with a network to identify which ethernet interface to use.
+* ``first_virtual_router_id``
+    Default is 50.
+When deploying more than 1 ingress, this parameter can be used to ensure each keepalived will have different virtual_router_id.
+In the case of using ``virtual_ips_list``, each IP will create its own virtual router.
+So the first one will have ``first_virtual_router_id``, second one will have ``first_virtual_router_id`` + 1, etc. Valid values go from 1 to 255.
+* ``health_check_interval``
+    Default is 2 seconds.
+This parameter can be used to set the interval between health checks for the haproxy with the backend servers.

 .. _ingress-virtual-ip: